 Microfiber: Use a low heat or cool setting when drying this material.

 Nylon: Use low heat to prevent creases.
 Also prone to static cling.

 Polyester: Use low heat, but dries quickly.
 Hang drying can be just as effective.

 Silk: Some pieces can be dried on low heat; check the care label for clarification.

 Cannot be dried:

-If you have any more questions or need help with your dryer, call the experts at Mr. Appliance to help you out!
+If you have any more questions or need help with your dryer, schedule an appointment online or call the experts at Mr. Appliance to help you out!